 Introduction & contents

 Kodak introduced a disc camera with 15 exposures and a negative almost the same size as Minox but 8x10 and not 8x11.
 The Minox 8x11 cartridge is difficult to manufacture and very expensive.
 It is hard to spool and the strip film format is difficult to process and print in an automated fashion.
 On the other hand the Kodak disc was extremely easy to manufacture, easy to assemble (done robotically), was built with the idea of magnetically encoding the disc and was very easy to process and print in an automated mode.
 The Minox cassette loses on all counts.
-Kodak and Fuji possibly sold more disc films than hundred times the total sales of Minox film.
+Kodak and Fuji possibly sold more disc films than a hundred times the total sales of Minox film.
 The cameras are large, compared to a Minox, and aimed at a mass market who did not like the results from the grainy tiny negatives.
 Minox remained a luxury accessory in the same way that a Mont Blanc pen or a Rolex is.

 General